-How to preserve tomatoes: Step-by step instructions
+Save Your Tomatoes!
+Step-By-Step Instructions To Get That Fresh Flavour All Year Round

 Boiling water in the canner usually takes a while, so get it started right away.
-Fill a very large pot that can accommodate jars (each must have space around it) with at least 2 in. of water to cover.
+Fill a very large pot that can accommodate jars (each must have space around it) with at least two inches of water to cover.
 This pot is used only for processing filled jars (use another large pot for cooking the preserves).

 Make sure the jars and screw bands are perfectly clean; a cycle through an empty dishwasher is ideal.
 Always use fresh flat lids.